 Listen to this blog as a podcast from our Everyday Women, Ever-Faithful God Bible Study:

-If you look at stuff on the internet and read through some devotionals and Bible studies, you’ll run across teaching that focuses constantly on our sinfulness.
-And yes, every human is prone to sinfulness.
+If you look at stuff on the internet and read some devotionals and Bible studies, you will run across teaching that focuses constantly on our sinfulness.
+Yes, every human is prone to sinfulness.
 But what is often left out is the good news of God’s grace toward us and His life in us.
 It drives me nuts when I see application questions in women’s Bible Studies that focus only on avoiding sin in your life.

 Your God loves you, and He wants you to know it, to grasp it.
 He wants you to never let go of that truth.
 If you did our study of the book of Ephesians, you would see that Paul wrote about this in Ephesians chapter 3.
-It’s a prayer rich with the truth about God’s love for you.
+It is a prayer rich with the truth about God’s love f

 Christ already lives in the heart of every believer through the Holy Spirit.
 That word “dwell” means that Jesus is so at home in your heart that He is the dominating factor in your attitudes and behavior.
 That will be evident as you live each day.